 placed their heraldic symbols were rebuilt or modified in the following centuries (see a directory listing the remaining medieval monuments of Rome).

-One of the earliest references to the symbols of the popes can be seen on a medieval building in Montefiascone.
+One of the earliest references to the symbols of the popes can be seen on a medieval building at Montefiascone.

 Coat of arms of Pope Urban V in Porta S. Francesco in Assisi

-Tomb of Pope Urban VI in the Grotte Vaticane in S. Pietro showing St. Peter giving his keys to the Pope
+Tomb of Pope Urban VI in the Vatican Grottoes showing St. Peter giving his keys to the Pope

-The final return of the Pope to Rome in 1377 was followed by a period of conflict which is known as the Great Schism; at one point three popes claimed to be the true successors of St. Peter; this explains why their coats of arms can be seen on fortifications rather than churches, as Pope Boniface IX did at Narni and on a tower of Palazzo Senatorio; some of them were able to place their heraldic symbol only on their funerary monuments.
+The final return of the Pope to Rome in 1377 was followed by a period of conflict which is known as the Great Schism; at one point three popes claimed to be the true successors of St. Peter; this explains why their coats of arms can be seen on fortifications rather than churches, as Pope Boniface IX did on a tower of Palazzo Senatorio and a fortress at Narni; some of them were able to place their heraldic symbol only on their funerary monuments.

-It was only during the pontificate of Pope Martin V that Rome returned to be the (almost) permanent residence of the papal court; the Colonna, the family of the pope had many fiefdoms around Rome where one can see the coats of arms of Pope Martin V, which began to acquire a consistent design with the family heraldic symbol placed on a shield and the tiara and the keys above it.
+It was only during the pontificate of Pope Martin V that Rome returned to be the (almost) permanent residence of the papal court; the Colonna, the family of the Pope had many fiefdoms around Rome where one can see his coats of arms, which began to acquire a consistent design with the family heraldic symbol placed on a shield and the tiara and the keys above it.